How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 • Electronic stability control and other driver assistance systems optimize power delivery for maximum efficiency

-The Taos also includes Volkswagen's IQ.DRIVE suite of driver assistance features, including Adaptive Cruise Control with Stop and Go, which maintains consistent following distances and can improve highway fuel economy through smoother driving patterns.
+The Taos also includes Volkswagen's IQ.
+The DRIVE suite has driver assistance features, including Adaptive Cruise Control with Stop and Go, which maintains consistent following distances and can improve highway fuel economy through smoother driving patterns.

 Making the Right Choice for Your Needs